Marjorie Oludhe Macgoye: Career and marriage

-Macgoye moved to Kenya due to a job application to the Church Missionary Society (CMS) which led to a job offer of running a CMS bookshop in Nairobi.
-In 1954, she arrived in Kenya; during that period Kenya was going through colonial conflict and was in a tense state.
-She often participated in literacy projects for Africans.
-She would often give out Christian literature to female prisoners at Remand Prison in Nairobi.
-There she met Daniel Oludhe Macgoye, who is a medical officer who worked there.
-The couple married in 1960 and soon moved to Alupe Leprosy Mission hospital, near the border separating Kenya and Uganda.
-Between 1961 and 1966 they had four children together – Phyllis, George, Francis and Lawrence.
-In the latter half of the 1960s, she taught in Kisumu.
-She began to engage in the Luo community due to her husband’s family and she began to learn the language, history, traditions and culture of the Luo community, The Luo community even titled her the "mother of Gem".
-She became a naturalized Kenyan citizen in 1954.
+Macgoye went to Kenya due to a job application to the Church Missionary Society (CMS), which led to an offer for her to run a CMS bookshop in Nairobi.
+In 1954, when she arrived in Kenya, the country was going through colonial conflict and was in a tense state.
+She participated in literacy projects for Africans, and would often give out Christian literature to female prisoners at Remand Prison in Nairobi.
+There she met Daniel Oludhe Macgoye, the medical officer, and they married in 1960.
+The couple moved to Alupe Leprosy Mission hospital, near the border separating Kenya and Uganda, and between 1961 and 1966, they had four children together: Phyllis, George, Francis and Lawrence.

+In the latter half of the 1960s, Marjorie taught in Kisumu, and began to engage in the Luo community to which her husband and his family belonged, and learning its language, history, traditions and culture, The Luo community even titled her the "mother of Gem".
+She became a naturalized Kenyan citizen in 1964.
 In 1971, she and her children moved from Kenya for a job running the university library in Tanzania, while her husband stayed behind.
 She became the manager of the SJ Moore Bookshop in 1975.
 She ran literary readings and workshops for many Kenyan and east African writers.
 From 1983, she switched her focus to writing.
-During this period of time, she remained committed to social activism through many ways, such as participating in national debates.
+During this period, she remained committed to social activism in many ways, such as participating in national debates.